naturalis/arise-sequencing-nanopore/README.md

 ![](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/images/Nanopore_boxplot.png)

 ## consensus calling with NGSpeciesID
-Use [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) within a folder of \*.fastq files to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters.
-[Collect_fas.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/collect_fas.sh) can be used subsequently to collect all output fasta files and move them to a separate folder.
+From within the folder of insect \*.fastq files (obtained with [demultiplex amplicons](## demultiplex amplicons ('specimens') within datasets (bash)) [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) was used to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters on each fastq file.
+Subsequently [Collect_fas.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/collect_fas.sh) was used  to collect all output files (consensus fasta) and move them to a separate folder (out_sum).

 ## remarks
 By demultiplexing in a stepwise fashion (datasets -> amplicons), only the presence of index sequences is scored,